Together We Are Río Negro

 Together We Are Río Negro (Juntos Somos Río Negro; JSRN) is a provincial political party in the Río Negro Province of Argentina.
 It was formed in 2015 as an electoral coalition to back the candidacy to the governorship of incumbent Alberto Weretilneck; it was later officially registered as a political party.

 Members of the original coalition formed in 2015 included the provincial chapters of the Broad Front, the Victory Party and the Faith Party, and provincial parties such as the Patagonic People's Movement.
-It currently holds a majority of seats in the provincial legislature and the incumbent governor, Arabela Carreras, belongs to JSRN.
-In addition, the party counts with representation at the federal level in both chambers of the National Congress, with Weretilneck serving in the Senate and Luis Di Giacomo serving in the Chamber of Deputies, both since 2019.
+It currently holds a majority of seats in the provincial legislature and the incumbent and former governors, Weretilneck and Arabela Carreras, belong to JSRN.
+In addition, the party has representation at the federal level in both chambers of the National Congress, with Mónica Esther Silva serving in the Senate and Agustín Domingo serving in the Chamber of Deputies, both since 2023.